Kanchenjunga BC to Makalu BC GHT

 For more information on Makalu take a look at our Blog article: Why is there a surprisingly low number of trekkers in the Makalu region of Nepal?

-• We have experience organising GHT Section 1 in October 2023, 2014, and 2013.
+• We have extensive experience organising GHT Section 1 in October 2024, 2023, 2014, and 2013.
 For more information on how these treks went please take a look at our Trip Reports in the Reports and Reviews tab.

 • We are Himalayan trekking specialists having operated trips in Nepal for many years.
 Roland Hunter has designed the itinerary from his first-hand experience of this trek.